-Holy Family Catholic School developed out of a preschool, known as the Early Childhood Center.
-The center opened in September 1992.
-A few years later, in August 1994, kindergarten opened and in 1996 the first PTO was formed.
-The Early Childhood Center and kindergarten operated in the activities building, which Holy Family Catholic Church opened in 1989 and which still today houses the school.
+Holy Family Catholic School (HFCS) developed out of a daycare and preschool, known as the Early Childhood Center.
+The center opened in September 1994.
+Two years later, in August 1996, the kindergarten opened, and shortly after the first parent-teacher organization (PTO) was formed.
+The Early Childhood Center and kindergarten operated in the activities building, opened by Holy Family Catholic Church in 1989, which continues to house the school.

-In September 1997, the school’s elementary school opened with the blessing of the Diocese of Arlington.
-Subsequently, the school opened one grade per year until 8th grade.
+In the fall of 1997, the school’s elementary school opened with the blessing of the Diocese of Arlington.
+Subsequently, the school opened one grade per year until the eighth grade was established.
 Rev. Joseph Biniek, as well as Holy Family Catholic Church parishioners and preschool parents, were the driving force behind the school’s opening.

-The school has grown a lot since its creation.
-During the school’s first year, Holy Family inherited a library from a Catholic school in West Virginia, and began cataloging and shelving books.
-Over the years, the school has equipped most of its classrooms with state-of-the-art technology, including ActivBoards, a top interactive technology used in elite schools nationwide and used to enhance instruction and learning.
-Over the years, the school has created more than 30 clubs, sports, special events and after-school programs, and has hosted a number of events like colonial day, walk for the homeless, and May crowning.
-Holy Family Catholic School, which educates children ages 3 through 14, is an accredited preschool, elementary and middle school.
-The school prides itself on the tenure of its teachers, and some have been here from the beginning.
-A daily lunch program was established and offers a variety of hot lunches for the children.
+The school has flourished since its creation.
+During the school’s first year, HFCS inherited a library from a Catholic school in West Virginia, and began cataloging and shelving books.
+Over the years, the school has equipped all of its classrooms with ActivBoards to enhance instruction and learning.
+Over the years, the school has created numerous clubs, sports, special events, and after-school programs, and has hosted a number of events like Colonial Day, the Falcon 5K, and Cultural Awareness Day.
+Holy Family Catholic School, which educates children ages 3 through 14, has an accredited preschool, known as The Glory Bee Preschool, elementary and middle schools.
+The school prides itself on the tenure of its teachers.

-Holy Family has had several principals over the years.
+Holy Family Catholic School has had several principals over the years.
 Bibiana Quiambo served from 1997 to 1999.
 During her tenure, the library was opened.
 Darlene Hilton served from 1999 to 2001.
-During her tenure, the school opened its computer lab and installed computers in each of its classrooms.
-Mrs. Hilton was the first person operating as a “principal,” and under her leadership, the school eliminated after-school day care, began calling the Early Childhood Center a preschool, held the school’s first field day.
-Barbara Mertens, who served as principal from 2001 to 2004, developed the first behavior plan for students, instituted monthly faculty meetings and daily prayer before school in a school chapel that existed at that time.
-She was very supportive of teachers and under her leadership the school began offering professional development programs to its faculty.
+Under her guidance, the school opened its computer lab and installed computers in each of its classrooms.
+Mrs. Hilton, who was the first person operating as a “principal,” was instrumental in transitioning the Early Childhood Center to a formal preschool, and commenced the school’s first field day.
+Barbara Mertens, who served as principal from 2001 to 2004, developed the first individualized plan for students, instituted monthly faculty meetings, and school-wide, daily, morning prayer.
+The school also began offering professional development programs to its faculty.

-The first 8th grade class graduated in 2005 during Michael Gnat’s tenure as principal.
+The first eighth grade class graduated in 2005 during Michael Gnat’s first year as principal.
 Mr. Gnat, who served from 2004 to 2007, built strong relationships with parents.
+As principal, he had a gym floor installed in what is now known as Father Griffin Hall.
 Louis Frisenda, who served from 2007 to 2009, developed a Learning Resource Center in the fall of 2008 to assist special education students and students facing academic challenges.
-Mr. Frisenda focused on professionalism of the school faculty, and spiritual professional development programs were implemented.
-Faculty and administrative members attended semester retreats that focused on the formation of our Catholic beliefs and identity.
+Mr. Frisenda focused on professional development of the school faculty, and spiritual professional development programs were implemented.
+Faculty and administrative members attended semester retreats that focused on the formation of Catholic beliefs and identity.
 Joseph McLaughlin began working at Holy Family in 2009.
-In 2010, the middle school students’ scores on advanced high school placement tests were above the diocesan average in all subjects, and 1st graders began taking Terra Nova exams.
-Presently, much emphasis is put on professional development.
-This school year (2010-2011), faculty members attended several informative presentations on differentiated instruction, which were coordinated through George Mason University.
-Under the leadership of Mr. McLaughlin, the school has significantly improved its financial position, has grown its enrollment and expanded its instructional resources to support student learning.
-The school now offers an after school remediation program and summer school classes taught by professional, credentialed teachers.
-We have secured funding for a new dedicated Science teacher (for 2011 – 2012), introduced an Algebra class for our eight graders and installed Active-boards in all classes.
-We have also added student leadership development programs; including middle school student mentors and peer tutoring.
-In 2010 we introduced a new Foreign Exchange Program, where our school community hosts students from Guatemala.
-This year our students will have the opportunity to visit a school in Guatemala.
-We offer an enriched academic program that instills Catholic values and promotes cultural diversity.
-In 2011, the school has 255 students, 196 in the elementary and middle schools and 59 in the preschool.
+In 2010-2011, faculty members attended several informative presentations on differentiated instruction, which were coordinated through George Mason University.
+Under the leadership of Mr. McLaughlin, the school improved its financial position, increased its enrollment, and expanded its instructional resources to support learning, most predominantly through a “hands-on” science program called Lab Learner.
+Holy Family Catholic School was the first school in Prince William County to implement this award-winning program.
+The prekindergarten full-day program for five year olds, which included reading enrichment, was also implemented.

-Our priests, parents and parishioners have greatly contributed to the school’s success over the years, including the PTO providing the school with different educational resources such as the ActivBoards and Weekly Readers for instructional purposes.
-The PTO has also sponsored several different fundraisers such as the auction, Santa Week, Teacher Appreciation events, Race for Education, Falcon 5K and the pancake breakfast.
-We also work closely with the Knights of Columbus from our Parish.
-They provided the funding for our ELMO instructional cameras, installed this year, and have consistently supported our school activities and fundraisers.
-Our priests are always willing to support school activities and provide spiritual guidance and formation for our entire school community.
-Our Pastors and parochial vicars have facilitated numerous seminars for our teachers, instruction in the faith for our students and are consistently available for our school’s weekly Mass, monthly confession, counseling for at risk students and numerous other supportive activities.
+Priests, parents and parishioners have greatly contributed to the school’s success over the years.
+The PTO has graciously provided financial support for different educational resources.
+The PTO has also sponsored several profitable fundraisers such as PTO Dinner Nights, the Three Kings Shop, Bingo Night, and Trivia Night.
+The funds raised by the PTO allowed HFCS to have a build new playground built on the school grounds for use during recess.
+The school also has generous support of the parish’s Knights of Columbus council.
+They provided funding for our ELMO instructional cameras, and have consistently supported our school activities and fundraisers.
+Our priests provide continual support for school activities, and provide spiritual guidance and formation for our entire school community.
+Our pastors and parochial vicars have facilitated numerous seminars for our teachers, instruction in the faith for our students, and are consistently available for our school’s weekly Mass, monthly confessions, classroom visits, counseling for at risk students, and numerous other supportive activities.